▶️ Fire that closed Highway 26 between Madras and Warm Springs contained

 The cause is still under investigation.

-Some scary moments on the fire along Highway 26 between Madras and Warm Springs.

-The fire was reported about 5 o’clock Sunday afternoon.
-Forward progress wasn’t stopped until 9 pm.
+The fire was reported about 5:00 p.m.
+Sunday afternoon.
+Forward progress wasn’t stopped until 9:00 p.m.

 The fire burned both up and downhill due to erratic winds.